oddbird/oddleventy/content/blog/2025/anchor-position-area.md

 `position-area` creates a new containing block for the positioned element.

 If you are using `anchor()`, the positioned element's containing block works like normal.
-For a `position: fixed` positioned element, it will usually be the viewport.
-For a `position: absolute` positioned element, it will usually be the closest ancestor that has a `position` besides `static`.
+For a `fixed` position element, it will usually be the viewport.
+For an `absolute` positioned element, it will usually be the closest ancestor that has a `position` besides `static`.
 The `anchor()` function then resolves to a length that positions the element as specified, within that containing block.